 Accepted Tests

-The application for the 2024-25 school year is now open until January 15, 2024.
+The application for the 2026-27 school year is currently open until January 15, 2026.
 Please see our Eligibility Criteria and How to Apply for important information pertaining to application requirements.
 Applicants only need to submit one of the accepted tests.

 Single-course enrollment applicants must submit qualifying test scores in the subject for which they are applying.

-The published testing criteria were established in consultation with national academic talent search organizations and other professionals in gifted education.
+The published testing criteria were established in consultation with national academic talent search organizations and other professionals in gifted education and are updated every year.

 General Testing Submission Requirements